Northern Michigan's largest school district is welcoming dozens of exchange students from China, but the search continues to find host families.

 The exchange program was set up after six representatives from TCAPS attended a conference in China.
 The November trip was sponsored by the Hanban Institute and included 400 educators throughout the United States.

-According to a newsletter from TCAPS Superintendent Steve Cousins, TCAPS is moving aggressively to increase student exchanges with schools in other countries to improve the opportunity for students.
+from TCAPS Superintendent Steve Cousins, TCAPS is moving aggressively to increase student exchanges with schools in other countries to improve the opportunity for students.
 Exchanges are intended to be two way: students coming into TCAPS and TCAPS students attending schools in other countries.

 The trip to China did spark controversy.
 The school leaders left for the trip the day after the district's 100-million-dollar bond proposal was rejected by voters.
 While 70-percent of the trip cost was paid for by China's Hanban Institute, the trip still cost taxpayers 7-thousand-dollars.